-A few years down the line, these stocks became highly volatile due to significant loss of investor confidence and lack of profitability.
+A few years down the line, these stocks became highly volatile due to a significant loss of investor confidence and a lack of profitability.
 As restrictions worsened, the situation aggravated for these marijuana investors and entrepreneurs.
-Eventually, the bubble burst, and investors were left contemplating their positions.
+Eventually, the bubble burst and investors were left contemplating their positions.

 This gives us a fair understanding of the ‘marijuana bubble’.
-With the news of cannabis legalization in various parts of the U.S., these stocks have started picking up the pace yet again.
+With the widespread legalization in various parts of the U.S., these stocks have started picking up the pace yet again.
 Should you indulge in the upcoming boom in the marijuana industry, make sure to keep in mind these simple considerations.

 Three-Step Guide on how to trade Marijuana Stocks like an Expert

 1. Understanding the marketplace

 It is vital for an investor to understand prima facie, the marijuana market, and its products before indulging or speculating in the same.
 Like every investment requires due diligence, this one is no different.
 Marijuana products can be broadly divided into two categories which are- first, for medical purposes, and second, for recreational.

 While the former is widely legalized in 35 out of the 50 states in the U.S., the use of the latter is restricted in the majority of the states.
 Although an authorized prescription from a healthcare body is required for individuals to obtain marijuana for medical purposes, only adults above the age of 21 are allowed by law to make use of the drug.

 2. Understanding marijuana stocks